psychemedia/storytelling-notes/telling-tale-of-old-ellen.md

 Old Ellen, they said, old Ellen had cast a charm, had looked into a crystal and shown Markey the face of a family member as the thief.
 And they left the rest unsaid.

 It would have been a sleepless night for Markey and hist wife.
 Early the next morning, between seven and eight o'clock, Mrs markey left the house.
-Nothing strange in that, you might think, but she didnlt take a hat, didn't take a coat, didn't take anything.
+Nothing strange in that, you might think, but she didn't take a hat, didn't take a coat, didn't take anything.

 When her son George arrived later that morning, from Blakeney, several miles away, with some brandy for his mother, considerate man that he was, she still hadn't returned.